Purchased Power and Fuel Adjustment Charge

 What is the current PPFAC charge or credit?

-For now, the PPFAC is 0.15 cents per kilowatt-hour (kWh).
-At that level, it adds approximately $1.21 to the average monthly bills of residential customers with typical usage.
-The monthly impact is higher during the summer and lower during the winter, and customers who use more energy will pay a higher PPFAC charge.
+Beginning June 1, 2021, the PPFAC is $0.003294 per kWh – about one-third of a cent.
+At that level, the charge adds $2.78 to the monthly bills of residential customers with typical usage.
+The monthly impact is typically higher during the summer and lower during the winter, and customers who use more energy will pay a higher PPFAC charge.

-This year’s increase will be mitigated by the ACC’s decision to defer some energy-related costs for recovery in 2022.
+This year’s increase is mitigated by the ACC’s decision to defer some energy-related costs for recovery in 2022.
 That plan was recommended by the ACC staff as a way to support customers during the coronavirus pandemic.

 How does the PPFAC appear on my monthly bill?

 The PPFAC appears on your bill under the heading “Power Supply Charges” along with your summer or winter base power supply rate.